felipeireslan/marvel-app/README.md

 and run the following command.

 ```
-    npm install
+    npm install or yarn
 ```

 Obs: This command will install all dependencies.
+Remember that you must have React already installed in your machine.

 ### Step 2